-Now it is easier to realize our ideas.
+Now it is easier to realise our ideas.
 Sit down in a quiet place and write down your goals for the coming year (or use your list from Imbolc) Afterwards you can start thinking and researching: What do you have to do to achieve your goals.
-Draw up a detailed “road map” with all the practical steps that will bring you closer to your goal.
-Afterwards it is time to put it into action.
+Draw up a detailed “road map” with all the practical steps that will bring you closer to your destination.
+Afterwards, it is time to put it into action.

 If the first heralds of spring are already appearing, you can go for a walk and pick your favourite flowers.
-It is very important that you give something back to nature when you take something from it.
+It would help if you gave something back to nature when you take something from it.
 As a small offering, you can leave some milk or honey, or some seeds of a wild-growing herb.
-If you just take and give nothing back, you could upset the nature spirits, and who wants to take home a grumpy troll.
+If you take and give nothing back, you could upset the nature spirits, and who wants to take home a grumpy troll.
 By the way, the flowers you choose carry a message.
 After you have watered them at home, you can search for the meaning of each flower.
 You can find them in books, on the internet or in yourself.

 The colouring and decorating of eggs (fertility symbol) is a very ancient tradition of Ostara.
-You can give the colored eggs as a gift to family and friends or you can bury them as a gift to Mother Earth (Gaia)
+You can give the coloured eggs as a gift to family and friends, or you can bury them as a gift to Mother Earth (Gaia)

 A very nice tradition to Ostara is the baking of bread.
 Bread rolls are baked with an incision in the middle.
 The incision symbolises the vulva, a sign of fertility.
 Braided dough plaits are a symbol of the trinity of the goddess Ostara (virgin, mother, old woman).